oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 ![Upstream Fetch and Merge](images/upstream-fetch-and-merge.png)

-## B.1 Renaming Remote Repositories
+## B.1 Local Names for Remote Repositories

 By default the local `git` environment will identify the local clone of your fork of a repository as `origin`, and the original